prash015/PythonProjects/README.md

-This repository contains some basic and functional Python project created by me.
+This repository contains some basic and functional Python projects created by me.